dswetal/mastercard-billpay/design.md

 Auto scaling will be managed by Kubernetes

 ##### CI CD processes and tech stack

+GitLab will be used as CI/CD technology.

+Deployment will happen to following environment :
+Dev -> Test -> Staging -> Production

+On each environment automated tests will run after deployment.

 ##### Automation of test suites

 ##### Support PI/PCI Data.
 Application should be PCI complaint.